Administrative & business

 DoIT offers smartphones, basic phones, mobile hotspots and cellular-connected tablets for University use.
 We can also help you find a device and plan that's right for you and your department's budget.

 DoIT designs and builds hybrid conference room solutions that provide an intuitive and consistent audiovisual experience for Zoom, Webex, and Microsoft Teams meetings from the same touch screen controller.
 Systems can be scaled to meet the size and requirements of the room while retaining ease of use.

 Need to find the best time for an event, or when your group can meet?
 Use Doodle (ad-free) to create a poll and let users vote for the best time.

-Email list services include Office 365 Groups for general lists, Google Groups for class and advisor groups, and Eloqua for email marketing.
+Email list services include Microsoft 365 and Google Groups for general lists, Google Groups for dynamic data driven lists, and Eloqua for email marketing.